-The best dressed men at the 2023 Met Gala
+The best dressed men at the 2023 MET Gala

 The theme for the 2023 Met Gala was an ode to the late designer Karl Lagerfeld.
-Titled Karl Lagerfeld: A Line of Beauty, it will pay tribute to Chanel’s former creative director with celebrities choosing from Lagerfeld’s vast archives at Chanel, Fendi, Chloé, Balmain, Patou and his eponymous brand.
+Titled Karl Lagerfeld: A Line of Beauty, it paid tribute to Chanel’s former creative director with celebrities taking inspiration from Lagerfeld’s vast archives at Chanel, Fendi, Chloé, Balmain, Patou and his eponymous brand.

 View this post on Instagram

-At the Met Gala 2023 red carpet, Hollywood heartthrobs, music icons and directors didn’t shy away form taking the opportunity to make a bold statement through their choice of attire, showcasing their individuality and embracing the spirit of the theme.
+At the Met Gala 2023 red carpet, Hollywood heartthrobs, music icons and directors didn’t shy away from taking the opportunity to make a bold statement through their choice of attire, showcasing their individuality and embracing the spirit of the theme.
 For example, Bad Bunny and designer Simone Jacquemus paid tribute to the late designer by wearing a backless suit, which was part of an old Chanel campaign.
-While some were considered hits, some of them truly missed the mark.
+While some were considered hits, others truly missed the mark.
 Cue Jared Leto who wore a mascot costume of Lagerfeld’s pet cat Choupette and it really was a…choice.

 But we digress.
 Let’s take a look at the most stunning menswear ensembles at the 2023 Met Gala.